 It’s wise to watch out for potential lawsuits after a sudden exit.

 “Be suspicious of a lawsuit coming on the back end,” says Pogar.

 For example, he once had a mid-career professional – who was also the member of a protected minority group – leave without warning.

 Six weeks later, the company received notice of a lawsuit.
 It was later dismissed because records contradicted the employee’s discrimination claims.

 From the experience, Pogar learned to consider carefully whether or not a former employee’s experience presents problems.

 “Is there any potential exposure?
 Are they in a protected class?”
 Pogar says managers should ask themselves of quick departures.
 “Luckily, [in this case,] we had the documentation [to protect us legally].”

 Employee Theft or Industrial Espionage

-A sudden exit can be indicative of drug use.
-Pogar had one employee leave suddenly the day before a drug screening.
+Sometimes the fear of being caught abusing drugs is sufficient to scare off an employee.
+Pogar says he had one employee leave suddenly the day before a drug screening.